coder-raj369/AI-Search/README.md

 - Python 3.11 or newer
 - macOS or Linux
-- enough local storage for the embedding model and index
+- local storage for the embedding model and index

 ### Install